On this page

 - Always arrive early for a performance and allow enough time to find parking.

 - Turn off your phones and other electronic devices once inside the hall.

 - Do not take photos or record videos.

 All patrons purchasing tickets or attending events strictly do so at their own risk and are therefore required to assess their own risk prior to entry.
 The ANU is committed to providing a safe and enjoyable environment for patrons.
 Patrons may be required to show valid identification on entry and at any other time.
 Patrons bringing personal items into Llewellyn Hall do so at their own risk.

 ANU venues can be places of mass gathering whereby the transmission of viral illnesses (e.g. COVID-19) and other diseases that may have serious impacts on personal health.
-All patrons are required to check-in at the main entrances to the School of Music building using the “Check in CBR” app.

 All patrons are recommended to arrive early.
 Allow an additional 30 minutes as enhanced security measures may be in place which may delay entry.

 The following are causes for refusal of entry, eviction and/or bans:

 - Bags and backpacks larger than A3 (approx. 40cm x 30cm) are strictly prohibited – There are no storage facilities on site and we will not cloak these items.
 Medical items / bags will be permitted subject to inspection.

 - All ticketholders maybe required to present their bags and personal belongings for visual inspection or metal screening by security staff before entering the venue as a safety precaution.